Emanuel Swedenborg: Scriptural commentary and writings

 In Earths in the Universe, it is stated that he conversed with spirits from Jupiter, Mars, Mercury, Saturn, Venus and the Moon, as well as spirits from planets beyond the Solar System.
 From the "encounters", he concluded that the planets of the Solar System are inhabited and that such an enormous undertaking as the universe could not have been created for just one race on a planet or one "Heaven" derived from its properties per planet.
 Many Heavenly societies were also needed to increase the perfection of the angelic Heavens and Heaven to fill in deficiencies and gaps in other societies.
 He argued: "What would this be to God, Who is infinite, and to whom a thousand or tens of thousands of planets, and all of them full of inhabitants, would be scarcely anything!"
 Swedenborg and the question of life on other planets has been extensively reviewed elsewhere.

 Swedenborg published his work in London or the Netherlands to escape censorship by the Swedish Empire.

-In July 1770, at the age of 82, he traveled to Amsterdam to complete the publication of his last work.
+In July 1770, at the age of 82, he travelled to Amsterdam to complete the publication of his last work.
 The book, Vera Christiana Religio (The True Christian Religion), was published there in 1771 and was one of the most appreciated of his works.
 Designed to explain his teachings to Lutherans, it is the most concrete of his works.

+Biblical interpretation and theological exegesis

+Swedenborg's theological corpus includes extensive biblical exegesis, particularly in works such as Arcana Coelestia, Apocalypse Explained, and Apocalypse Revealed.
+Central to his interpretive method is the doctrine of correspondences, according to which Scripture possesses multiple levels of meaning, including a spiritual sense that underlies and informs the literal text.